lescx/v2.les.cx/content/articles/lxd-images-chromeos.md

 ## The ideal solution

-Unfortunately, it is not possible to replace LXD with Incus under ChromeOS without entering Developer mode.
+Unfortunately, it is not possible to replace LXD with Incus under ChromeOS without going into developer mode.

-It would be great if Google would provide other images besides the Debian.
-If not via a public image server, then perhaps through their CDN.
+It would be great if Google would provide other images besides Debian.
+If not via a public image server, then perhaps via their CDN.